Energy-Pathways-Group/GLOceanKit/docs/classes/operations-and-annotations/wvannotation/description.md

 ## Discussion

-  The short description is used in the table-of-contents of documentation and in NetCDF files.
+  The short description is used in the table-of-contents of documentation and as the long_name property in NetCDF files.